nongdenchet/coder_snap/README.md

 The following **additional** features are implemented:

-- [ ] (List anything else that you can get done to improve the app functionality!)
+- [x] User send friend request and wait for confirmation
+- [x] User can go to link "Friend requests" to confirm a friend request

 ## Video Walkthrough